Nictiz/HL7-mappings/ada_2_hl7/mp/9.1.0/beschikbaarstellen_medicatieoverzicht/ReadMe.txt

 https://www.art-decor.org/mediawiki/index.php/ADA_Walkthrough

 The xsd of the ada format is included in the folder "ada_schemas".
-A complete empty xml instance in the ada format is included in the folder "ada_new".

 The folder "payload" contains the stylesheet that does the conversion for the payload: "beschikbaarstellen_medicatieoverzicht_org.xsl"
 This xslt uses the "../../../2_hl7_mp_include.xsl" which in turn uses ../../../../hl7/hl7_include.xsl which is meant to be reused by other/different transactions.